Woman watching OTT platform

 Establish a strategy and business model which promote long-term value for shareholders

 The purpose of the group is encapsulated in the expression of its mission, which is to make life easier for the people who entertain the world.
 Our business model is to provide media localisation and media services to content owners and distributors.
 Our strategy is to deliver these through a combination of proprietary software technology that acts as a competitive differentiator, and a large global network of linguistic professionals engaged on a freelance basis.
-We believe this will deliver a profitable and highly valued business and competitive advantages over other providers of similar services, leading to faster turn-around of projects, to a consistently high quality at an attractive price point.
+We believe this will deliver a profitable and highly valued business with competitive advantages over other providers of similar services, leading to faster turn-around of projects, to a consistently high quality at an attractive price point.
+The key challenges we face include:

 • Maintaining consistently high levels of quality – very high standards are now expected by the digital distributors who influence much of the localisation that is commissioned by industry players.
 We have implemented automated testing wherever possible, and our system-driven workflow management ensures that manual linguistic quality control is engaged as necessary.
 In the case of dubbing operations, we have developed software to analyse the acoustic performance of recording environments to ensure they meet minimum specifications.